Shop Now: On-Store Troubleshooting

 .loop-onstore { width: 67%; }

-1. Click Save in the upper right corner of your theme editor window.
+1. Click Save in the upper right corner of the theme editor window.

 1. Go to Loop admin > Settings > Developers.